Adroiti/docs-for-code-review-tools/TSLint/callable-types.md

-Pattern: Callable types
+Pattern: Missing function type for interface or literal

 Issue: -

 ## Description

 An interface or literal type with just a call signature can be written as a function type.

-Rationale: style

 ## Further Reading